Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Transfer (ET)

 Differently, resonant beam charging is inherently safe as any interruption of the link causes the resonance to stop immediately.
-In addition, the system is capable of supporting mobile users without the need for a tracking system as long as LOS conditions hold, thanks to its self-aligning capabilities which have been experimentally validated (see \cite{9677003}).
-Moreover, the transmitter's ability to generate simultaneous resonating beams also enables native multi-UE support, as reported in \cite{7589757}.
-However, broadcasting energy to multiple receivers is typically more inefficient, often motivating time division multiple charging protocols \cite{8425720}.
-To overcome the LOS limitations, UAVs \cite{8618313} or supporting reflectors \cite{liu2022nlos} can relay energy transmissions to charge those devices out of the coverage of the main transmitter.
+In addition, the system is capable of supporting mobile users without the need for a tracking system as long as LOS conditions hold, thanks to its self-aligning capabilities which have been experimentally validated (e.g., cf. \cite{9677003}).
+Moreover, the transmitter's ability to generate simultaneous resonating beams also enables native multi-user support \cite{Xiong.2019}.
+However, broadcasting energy to multiple receivers is typically more inefficient, often motivating time division-multiple device-charging protocols \cite{8425720}.
+To overcome the LOS limitations, UAVs \cite{8618313} or supporting reflectors \cite{liu2022nlos} can relay energy transmissions to charge devices out of the coverage of the main transmitter.